* NEW KAYAK RULE: See “Measurement” rule below. ($20.00)

 How to Qualify: Anglers must have 380 points to qualify to fish this event.
 Depending on the interest and qualified anglers, NE Bassin may have to elect to only allow a certain percentage of anglers from each division the ability to fish this event as we continue to grow while being the regions leader in tournament bass fishing.
 Stay tuned for updates.

-Fees: $80 entry fee per angler per boat. $10 optional lunker fee.
+Fees: $80 entry fee per angler per boat. $10 optional split lunker fee.

 Awards: The top 3 anglers and the lunker winner will receive plaques in addition to their prizes and payouts.